corinnelhh/chatbot/README.md

 Users, who wish to interact with it on a surface level, may find the Koanbot located [here](http://ec2-54-213-221-186.us-west-2.compute.amazonaws.com/).
 For those who wish to dig deeper, read on!

+###Download Instructions
+To start playing with the project immediately:
+ * Clone the project onto your local computer.
+ * While in the project's root directory, run 'pip install requirements'
+ * Still in root, run 'python views.py'
+ * You now have a copy of Koanbot running on your local machine at '/localhost/8000'!

 #Input Filters